DanielJSottile/programming-notes/notes.md

 - `git branch` - it lists the local branches

-- 'git checkout <branchname>` will switch branches
+- `git checkout <branchname>` will switch branches

-- `git branch --merged' shows all branches that are merged with master
+- `git branch --merged` shows all branches that are merged with master

 - `git branch -d <branchname>` deletes that branchname